 In modern vehicles, a lot of ECUs are available based on the different OEMs.
-Suppose the tester knows there is a fault in the network(Bus) but he couldn’t able to find the exact fault causing ECU in the network.
-Now, the tester needs to take all the ECUs fault code (DTC) in the network.
+Suppose the tester knows there is a fault in the network(Bus) but he isn’t able to find the exact fault causing ECU in the network.
+Now, the tester needs to take all the ECUs’ fault codes (DTC) in the network.

 In the vehicle, there will be a Global ECU Identifier, which will be implemented in all the CAN receivers.
 So the ECU can receive the request and give a response to the tester.
 This method is called as Functional Addressing method.

 In our next tutorial, we will discuss the Function Group Diagnostics and Communication Management.

 Embedded Software Developer who is passionate about Embedded Systems.